Measuring Hubble constant in an anisotropic extension of $\Lambda$CDM model: Introduction

 The present-day expansion rate of the Universe is given by the Hubble constant $H_0$.
 The most statistically significant and persistent discrepancy, known as the Hubble tension, appears between the estimated values of Hubble constant $H_0$ from the CMB data within vanilla $\Lambda$CDM cosmology, and the direct local distance ladder measurements.
-In particular, the Hubble tension is referred to as the disagreement at $5.0\sigma$ between the latest SH0ES collaboration \cite{Riess:2021jrx} constraint, $H_0^{\rm R22}=(73.04 \pm 1.04){\rm \,km\,s^{-1}\,Mpc^{-1}}$ at 68\% confidence level (CL), based on the supernovae calibrated by Cepheids, and the {\it Planck} collaboration~\cite{Planck:2018vyg} value, $H_0=\left(67.27\pm0.60\right){\rm \,km\,s^{-1}\,Mpc^{-1}}$ at 68\% CL.
-Various approaches/models are suggested for the resolution of $H_0$ tension.
-For details, we refer the readers to \cite{DiValentino:2021izs,Abdalla:2022yfr}.
+In particular, the Hubble tension is referred to as the disagreement at $5.0\sigma$ between the latest SH0ES (Supernovae and $H_0$ for the Equation of State of dark energy) collaboration \cite{Riess:2021jrx} constraint, $H_0^{\rm R22}=(73.04 \pm 1.04){\rm \,km\,s^{-1}\,Mpc^{-1}}$ at 68\% confidence level (CL), based on the supernovae calibrated by Cepheids, and the {\it Planck} collaboration~\cite{Planck:2018vyg} value, $H_0=\left(67.27\pm0.60\right){\rm \,km\,s^{-1}\,Mpc^{-1}}$ at 68\% CL.
+The possibility of the Hubble tension calling for new physics, potentially related to the dark sector, is now taken very seriously, with a wide range of proposals having been made \cite{DiValentino:2021izs,Abdalla:2022yfr}.
+Modifications to CDM are considered either before recombination or in the late Universe.
+It is now widely accepted that late-time models are less successful in resolving the Hubble tension because, as $H_0$ is raised, their fit to Baryonic Acoustic Oscillation (BAO) and Hubble flow Type Ia supernovae (SNe Ia) data become poorer because the sound horizon at baryon drag $r_{\rm{d}}$ is unaffected.
+The emphasis is currently mostly on early-time adjustments, which seek to decrease $r_{\rm{d}}$ in order to obtain a larger $H_0$ while maintaining the angular size of the sound horizon to the CMB value and avoiding late-time BAO and SNe Ia limitations.
+Examples of such models include, but are not limited to, those that alter the recombination history or increase the pre-recombination growth rate \cite{Arendse:2019hev,Cai:2021weh}.
+Resolution of the $H_0$ tension is also proposed by introducing a physical phenomenon at intermediate redshifts, for instance, a rapid transition of the Universe from anti-de Sitter vacua to de Sitter vacua (viz., the cosmological constant switches sign from negative to positive) at redshift $z\sim 2$, helps to alleviate the $H_0$ tension \cite{Akarsu:2019hmw,Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb}.
+See \cite{DiValentino:2021izs,Abdalla:2022yfr,Perivolaropoulos:2021jda,Hu:2023jqc,Kroupa:2023ubo,Vagnozzi:2023nrq} for the current status and various approaches/models for the resolution of $H_0$ tension.